bbauska/JS-Basics-Unlock/README.md

 </p>
 <!-- ![](./images/image046.jpg){width="0.7397364391951006in" height="0.2813254593175853in"}  -->

-#### 2.5.3 Overriding Default Precedence: The Use of Parentheses
+<h3 id="ch2-5-3">2.5.3 Overriding Default Precedence: The Use of Parentheses</h3>

-Parentheses () can override the standard order of operations, ensuring that expressions within parentheses are evaluated first, regardless of the natural precedence rules.
-This allows for explicit control over the evaluation order in complex expressions.
+<p>Parentheses () can override the standard order of operations, ensuring
+that expressions within parentheses are evaluated first, regardless of the natural precedence rules.
+This allows for explicit control over the evaluation order in complex expressions.</p>

-#### 2.5.4 Practical Examples of Operator Precedence in Action
+<h3 id="ch2-5-4">2.5.4 Practical Examples of Operator Precedence in Action</h3>

 1. Without Parentheses:

-Multiplication ( the result.
+<p>Multiplication ( the result. addition 4 is multiplied before adding 2.
+With Parentheses:</p>

-addition

-4

-is

-multiplied

-before

-adding

-2. With Parentheses:

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 48.   ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">